 Use to 2 spoons to place a TBS of mix into each egg.
 You can also use a piping bag, if you desire.

 I make these crackers all the time and keep them ready for snacking or when we have friends over.
 Everyone loves the tangy spice!
 There are many recipes out there for similar crackers.
 I have reduced the amount of spice, which gives you a hint of flavor, rather than overpowering you with the taste of ranch dressing.
 Everyone that tries them raves, but they can’t quite figure out what is on them.
-I like to ‘em guessing and I kind of enjoy that!
+I like to keep ‘em guessing and I kinda enjoy that!
 Click photo for printable recipe.

 2 sleeves of saltine crackers